cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

 ## Blockchain elements

 Since you are in the `run-prod` branch, your genesis elements should also be in v1.
-You can confirm this by verifying that there are no leaderboards in [checkers' genesis store](https://github.com/cosmos/b9-checkers-academy-draft/blob/run-prod/prod-sim/node-carol/config/genesis.json#L85).
+You can confirm this by verifying that there are no leaderboards in the [checkers genesis store](https://github.com/cosmos/b9-checkers-academy-draft/blob/run-prod/prod-sim/node-carol/config/genesis.json#L85).

 As you did in the [migration section](/hands-on-exercise/4-run-in-prod/2-migration.md), you need to reduce the voting period from 2 days to 10 minutes to make the exercise bearable: